Generative grammar: Cognitive science

 Generative grammar studies language as part of cognitive science.
 Thus, research in the generative tradition involves formulating and testing hypotheses about the mental processes that allow humans to use language.

 Like other approaches in linguistics, generative grammar engages in linguistic description rather than linguistic prescription.

 Explicitness and generality

 Generative grammar proposes models of language consisting of explicit rule systems, which make testable falsifiable predictions.
 This is different from traditional grammar where grammatical patterns are often described more loosely.
 These models are intended to be parsimonious, capturing generalizations in the data with as few rules as possible.
-As a result, empirical research in generative linguistics often seeks to identify commonalities between phenomena, and theoretical research seems to provide them with unified explanations.
+As a result, empirical research in generative linguistics often seeks to identify commonalities between phenomena, and theoretical research seeks to provide them with unified explanations.
 For example, Paul Postal observed that English imperative tag questions obey the same restrictions that second person future declarative tags do, and proposed that the two constructions are derived from the same underlying structure.
 This hypothesis was able to explain the restrictions on tags using a single rule.

 Particular theories within generative grammar have been expressed using a variety of formal systems, many of which are modifications or extensions of context free grammars.